tonymullen/TonyMullen-Book/Readme.md

 * In section 7.5.1, the text refers to `_doAddReview` as being found in the `locations.js` file.
 It is actually in the `reviews.js` file.
 * The necessary ID tag for jQuery browser validation described in section 7.5.3 is not present in the author's code online and it's not shown how to put it into the view.
 To make this work add the `#addReview` tag to the form element in your Pug view like this: form#addReview(action="", method="post", role="form")
+* If you experience issues with saving new reviews, see my note above in Chapter 10 notes about altering the review adding API.

 **Ch 7 Things to change**